OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 #### Security Libraries

-- [PublicKey Pinning](https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning#Android "PublicKey Pinning") - Pinning in Android can be accomplished through a custom X509TrustManager.
-X509TrustManager should perform the customary X509 checks in addition to performing the pinning configuration.
-- [Android Pinning](https://github.com/moxie0/AndroidPinning "Android Pinning") - A standalone library project for certificate pinning on Android.
 - [Java AES Crypto](https://github.com/tozny/java-aes-crypto "Java AES Crypto") - A simple Android class for encrypting & decrypting strings, aiming to avoid the classic mistakes that most such classes suffer from.
 - [Proguard](https://www.guardsquare.com/en/products/proguard "Proguard") - ProGuard is a free Java class file shrinker, optimizer, obfuscator, and preverifier.
 It detects and removes unused classes, fields, methods, and attributes.
 - [SQL Cipher](https://www.zetetic.net/sqlcipher/sqlcipher-for-android/ "SQL Cipher") - SQLCipher is an open source extension to SQLite that provides transparent 256-bit AES encryption of database files.